 Welcome to my first #TuesdayTipsWithFallon!
-Each Tuesday I will provide you with a short video and a written blog post with an educational tip to make the furniture painting process easier for you, I will also provide you with great information in my written tutorials that I provide for you each Monday called, #MondayMakeoversWithFallon, so don’t forget to check those out too!
+Every other Tuesday I will provide you with a short video and a written blog post with an educational tip to make the furniture painting process easier for you, I will also provide you with great information in my written tutorials that I provide for you on Monday’s called, #MondayMakeoversWithFallon, so don’t forget to check those out too!
 As I stated yesterday, I am self-taught, therefore I have spent countless hours and money experimenting over the years to figure out what works well and what doesn’t.
 That does not even include the long hours I have spent reading articles, information pamphlets and DIY books….and yes, this was before social media really took off, so I really had to learn the hard way.
 Lucky for you though, you don’t have to do that!
 You can tune in each week and learn something new without having to do all the things I did to get to where I am today!

 Just so you know up front, I am going to include some affiliate links throughout my posts/blog.
 I hope that you will use my links so that I can continue to provide you with my knowledge at no cost to you!!
 Yes, this Momma has to put food on the table, but I sincerely want to provide you with as much great information as possible because I really do think it will be of value to you.
 So helping me in this area will help both of us!!
 Thank you in advance for this!

 Check out the video and blog post below for my first #TuesdayTipsWithFallon!

 After you have restored or painted a piece of furniture sometimes it is best to keep the hardware that originally came with the piece.
 Here is a great way to clean and restore the hardware and make it look new again.